Wright State visits Bello and Purdue Fort Wayne

 Fort Wayne, Indiana; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Purdue Fort Wayne takes on Wright State after Rasheed Bello scored 23 points in Purdue Fort Wayne’s 81-79 win against the Milwaukee Panthers.
+BOTTOM LINE: Purdue Fort Wayne hosts Wright State after Rasheed Bello scored 23 points in Purdue Fort Wayne’s 81-79 victory against the Milwaukee Panthers.

-The Mastodons have gone 9-1 in home games.
-Purdue Fort Wayne is ninth in the Horizon League at limiting opponent scoring, allowing 74.8 points while holding opponents to 46.3% shooting.
+The Mastodons are 9-1 on their home court.
+Purdue Fort Wayne ranks second in the Horizon League with 14.7 assists per game led by Bello averaging 4.2.

-The Raiders have gone 6-7 against Horizon League opponents.
-Wright State is third in the Horizon League scoring 76.9 points per game and is shooting 48.5%.
+The Raiders are 6-7 against Horizon League opponents.
+Wright State averages 11.4 turnovers per game and is 6-4 when turning the ball over less than opponents.

-Purdue Fort Wayne makes 47.8% of its shots from the field this season, which is 3.0 percentage points higher than Wright State has allowed to its opponents (44.8%).
-Wright State has shot at a 48.5% rate from the field this season, 2.2 percentage points higher than the 46.3% shooting opponents of Purdue Fort Wayne have averaged.
+Purdue Fort Wayne scores 82.9 points, 8.8 more per game than the 74.1 Wright State gives up.
+Wright State averages 76.9 points per game, 2.1 more than the 74.8 Purdue Fort Wayne gives up.

-TOP PERFORMERS: Bello is averaging 14.7 points, 4.2 assists and 1.8 steals for the Mastodons.
-Jalen Jackson is averaging 20.1 points, 3.4 assists and 1.9 steals over the last 10 games.
+TOP PERFORMERS: Jalen Jackson is averaging 20.1 points, 3.4 assists and 1.9 steals for the Mastodons.
+Bello is averaging 2.8 made 3-pointers over the last 10 games.

-Brandon Noel is scoring 18.3 points per game and averaging 7.7 rebounds for the Raiders.
-Alex Huibregtse is averaging 2.5 made 3-pointers over the last 10 games.
+Brandon Noel is averaging 18.3 points and 7.7 rebounds for the Raiders.
+Jack Doumbia is averaging 12.9 points over the last 10 games.

 LAST 10 GAMES: Mastodons: 7-3, averaging 83.1 points, 27.0 rebounds, 15.2 assists, 8.9 steals and 3.5 blocks per game while shooting 47.5% from the field.
 Their opponents have averaged 77.3 points per game.